2.1 – Dual View

 Here are few such events and data that you should track –

-When imports are made (crude oil for example), the purchase has to be made in the International market which requires one to pay in USD.
+When imports are made (crude oil, for example), the purchase has to be made in the International market, which requires one to pay in USD.
 Therefore one has to sell INR and buy USD to facilitate this purchase, which in turn causes a demand for USD and hence USD strengths.

 We can extend the same logic to exports.
 When we export goods, we receive USD; we sell the USD received and convert to INR.
 This causes the INR to strength.

-The monetary policy review conducted by the central banks (RBI in India, Federal Reserves in US, and ECB in Euro region) reviews the interest rates of the country.
+The monetary policy review conducted by the central banks (RBI in India, Federal Reserves in the US, and ECB in the Euro region) reviews the interest rates of the country.
 This is the reason why there is so much attention paid for the policy review.
 Besides tracking the actual change in numbers in the on-going review, the market participants look for cues regarding the policy stance.
 The monetary stance helps the participants understand the future course of action concerning the interest rate.